soundeffects/transformations_and_gaze_prediction/docs/thesis.typ

 #counter("preliminary").update(1)

 = INTRODUCTION
-The prediction of human gaze behavior, sometimes referred to as saliency, has many potential use cases.
-Our study is motivated by the potential for new interactive experiences which operate on knowledge of where the player is looking.

-However, for most of these use cases, it is difficult to constrain the image a gaze prediction model will see to a specific style or class of image, such as those we see in datasets that the models train on.
-The number of studies which test the effects of images which stray from these datasets is sparse, and out of date with the state-of-the-art models.
+In the production of visual media, predictions for human gaze behavior provide feedback on the way a scene will be percieved, and can be used to focus production effort on the most important visual aspects of a scene.
+For robotics, gaze predictions provide a guidance for training an agent to scan its surroundings.
+For our research, we are motivated by gaze prediction for interactive applications, which will allow unique program logic based on the visual attention of the user.

+The field of gaze prediction has seen rapid progress with the emergence of deep learning models over the past decade, but when using deep learning models, users must be careful of possible hidden assumptions the model makes based on its training data.
+The studies which explore model behavior for application-specific classes of images are sparse, those which exist are out of date with the state-of-the-art models.

-Gaze prediction models are notably biased towards candid photography: Matthias Kümmerer and Matthias Bethge @annurev-vision show that all leading gaze prediction models utilize transfer learning from other problem domains, primarily object recognition.
-Researchers do this becase of the lack of training data for the gaze recognition task, relative to the object recognition task.
-The object recognition task prioritizes candid photography over stylistic representations due to the assumption that object recognition applications usually involve unaltered images captured with a camera, but this assumption does not hold true for the gaze prediction task.
-This assumption is implicitly encoded into most of the training data a gaze prediction model will see, and so the model's performance may suffer when generalizing to stylized images.
+Gaze prediction models are notably biased towards a class of images we will refer to as "candid photography"; minimally stylized images captured from a camera for practical purposes.
+Matthias Kümmerer and Matthias Bethge @annurev-vision show that all leading gaze prediction models utilize transfer learning #footnote("Transfer learning, generally defined, is a term for retraining a deep learning model designed for one task on another, similar task.") from other problem domains, primarily object recognition.
+There is a greater volume of object recognition data than gaze recognition data, and so transfer learning from the object recognition domain can improve gaze prediction performance without additional data collection.

+The object recognition task deprioritizes visual effects or style, because those do not meaningfully alter outcomes when completing the task, and so prioritizes candid photography.
+This prioritization does not hold true for our application in gaze prediction, in which we may encounter stylized, illustrated, or computer-generated images and post-processing for aesthetic purposes.
+The assumption of candid photography, implied by most of the training data a gaze prediction model will see, is a concern for the model's performance when generalizing to stylized images.

-Furthermore, a study by Zhaohui Che, Ali Borji, Guangtao Zhai, Xiongkuo Min, Guodong Guo and Patrick Le Callet @gaze-transformations shows that image transformations influence gaze fixations, and effects of transformations on gaze behavior may be difficult to model.
-This fact is problematic, because modern visual productions use multiple steps of image processing and rendering for stylistic effect.
-Each step represents an image transformation, and a possible degradation of gaze prediction performance.
+A study by Zhaohui Che, Ali Borji, Guangtao Zhai, Xiongkuo Min, Guodong Guo and Patrick Le Callet @gaze-transformations shows that many digital image transformations influence gaze behavior nontrivially.
+Visual media produced for aesthetic purposes utilize several post-processing effects with similar characteristics to the digital transformations studied by Che et al. The study supports the concern that deep-learning gaze prediction models may not generalize well to visual media applications.

-Our work measures the performance of state-of-the-art gaze prediction models on images which have been transformed with common image transformations,using the data from Che et al., and we find that the performance degrades significantly.
+Using the data the Che et al. collected from human subjects in a new study, our work measures the performance of state-of-the-art gaze prediction models on images which have been transformed with common digital image transformations.
+We find that the prediction accuracy degrades significantly for almost all transformations, compared to accuracy on untransformed reference images, which strongly indicates that state-of-the-art, deep learning models are biased towards candid photography.

-Additionally, we correlate derived metrics gathered from the images and their transformations, in an effort to find heuristics that signal how much a prediction's accuracy has degraded without the need to conduct a human study.
-Unfortunately, we find that there are only a few weak relationships between the metrics and the performance of the model on the transformed image.
+Improving the performance of gaze prediction models for transformations will require more training data, but the space of possible transformations is vast.
+In order to prioritize training and data gathering efforts, a computational heuristic that indicates a loss in performance after a transformation--without the need for human subjects--would be very valuable for exploring the space of possible transformations.
+Searching for such a heuristic, we correlate derived metrics gathered from the images against the performance of the model on the transformed images.
+Unfortunately, we find that there are only a few weak relationships--none that are a strong and general indicator for a loss in performance after a transformation.

 = RELATED WORK
-The effects of image transformations--including cropping, rotation, skewing, and edge detection--on gaze behavior are studied by Che et al. @gaze-transformations.
-Their paper is motivated by the possibility of augmenting gaze prediction datasets with transformed images.
-We extend their work by repeating their experiments using current state-of-the-art models which had not been published at the time.
-Rather than analyze our results with the intention to augment a training dataset, as Che et al. did, we analyze our results to determine the extent to which prediction performance might degrade when transformations of various kinds are aplpied, and whether there are reliable heuristics which can be used to predict the degradation of performance of a gaze prediction model on a transformed image.
+We build on the work of Che et al. @gaze-transformations, who studied digital transformations such as cropping, rotation, skewing, and edge detection on gaze behavior.
+They were motivated by the possibility of augmenting gaze prediction datasets with transformations that produced a significant difference in the image, but not in the gaze behavior of human subjects, which would allow the gaze fixation data to be reused for a new, transformed image.
+They analyze the differences in the gaze distributions that they collected.
+Our study uses the data they collected on image transformations to evaluate performance on transformed images for state-of-the-art gaze prediction models which were not published at the time.
+We are primarily concerned with analysis of the differences between predicted and real gaze distributions, rather than between the real gaze distributions of various transformations.

 The effects of digital image alterations on gaze behavior have also been studied by Rodrigo Quian Quiroga and Carlos Pedreira @quianquiroga, who performed an experiment collecting gaze fixations before and after manual Photoshop edits were made to photographs of paintings.
 Insufficient explanation for the intention behind edits makes it difficult to formally and generally describe the image transformations they studied.
 Instead, we study computationally-modeled image transformations, such that we can describe the effects they produce on gaze behavior more formally and generally, and so that we can study a greater scale of data which does not require human decisions for each image.

 = BACKGROUND
-The foundations we build upon are reviewed comprehensively by Kümmerer et al. @annurev-vision.
-We will briefly describe key terms and concepts.
+The foundations of the gaze prediction field we build upon are reviewed comprehensively by Kümmerer et al. @annurev-vision, for which we will provide a brief overview.

+The most popular method for representing gaze measurements and predictions for images is with a two-dimensional field spanning the image area.
+This is usually represented using a grayscale image called a "saliency map".
 In the process of studying an image, the human eye will occasionally jump to a new fixation point in what is called a "saccade".
-Both measured and predicted gaze can be represented by a two-dimensional probability distribution.
-This is usually represented using a grayscale image called a "saliency map".

-Under this definition of a saliency map, pixels with the highest intensity are those most likely to be the next fixation target after a saccade for an arbitrary person under "free-viewing" conditions (which means the person has not been instructed to search for an element of the image).
+We define a saliency map such that the pixels with the highest intensity are those most likely to be the next fixation target after a saccade for an arbitrary person under "free-viewing" conditions (which means the person has not been instructed to search for an element of the image).

 When collecting gaze distribution data from human subjects, we receive a collection of saccadic fixation points from an eye tracker over the area of the image presented to the subject.
-Converting these points into a saliency map can be done by brightening the pixels each point falls under and normalizing to a probability distribution, but such a saliency map is "speckled" rather than smooth, and likely diverges from the real gaze distribution because of the limited sample size of fixation points.
+Converting these points into a saliency map can be done by brightening the pixels each point falls on.
+We can further define our saliency map by normalizing it to a probability distribution, such that each pixel has a probability of being the next fixation point.

+At this point, our saliency map would be "speckled", with scattered points of high intensity and all other locations being low intensity.
+This saliency map likely diverges from the real gaze distribution because of the limited sample size of fixation points.
 When testing greater fixation point sample sizes, we see that on the limit of infinite sample size, the saliency map would converge to a smooth probability distribution rather than a discrete point cloud.

 Thus, if we wish to obtain a better estimate of the real gaze distribution, we should blur the saliency map with a Gaussian kernel to obtain a smoother probability distribution.
 This step is referred to as "regularization".
-(It is convention to set the size of the Gaussian kernel to a pixel value equivalent to one degree of visual angle in length from the human subject's perspective.)
+Note that it is convention to set the size of the Gaussian kernel to a pixel value equivalent to one degree of visual angle in length from the human subject's perspective.

 #figure(
   grid(